dcoimbra/dependable-messageboard/README.txt

 Server: server

 How to run:
-First, install the interface module and run all tests:
+First, while on the root directory, install the interface module and run all tests:

 mvn clean install